UCLA-CS-131/handbook/playbooks/homework.md

 ### Course Website

+First, upload a copy of the PDF to the public subset of the Shared Drive.
+Then, update the entry in `homeworks.md` with:

+- the link to the Gradescope assignment
+- the link to the PDF
-Update the entry in `homeworks.md` with the correct Gradescope link and due date.
+- the correct due date

 ## Grading the Homework